GrbavaCigla/opendragon/README.md

 ```
 This will switch to profile 3 (starting from zero) and change light mode to wave with brightness of 2 and speed of 0

+## Issues
+- Functions are to big, break them into smaller functions
+- UDEV rule doesn't work and I need help because I am not experienced with it

+## Contributing
+Do you have a mouse that is not listed in supported mice?
+If so, file an issue to github page.
+If you know how UDEV rules work please make a pull request.

 ## Sources

 - Book "Linux Device Drivers, Third Edition" by Jonathan Corbet, Alessandro Rubini and Greg Kroah-Hartman